OSInside/kiwi/doc/source/image_description/elements.rst

    </preferences>

-Along with the version and the packagemanager at least one image type element must be specified to indicate which image type should be build.
+Along with the version and the packagemanager, at least one image type element must be specified to indicate which image type should be build.

 <preferences><release-version>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Specifies the distribution global release version as consumed
+Specifies the distribution global release version as consumed by package
-by package managers.
-Currently the release version is not set or
+managers.
+Currently, the release version is not set or set to `0` for package
-set to `0` for package managers which requires a value to operate.
-With the optional `release-version` section, users have an
+managers that require a value to operate.
+With the optional `release-version`
-opportunity to specify a custom value which is passed along the package
+section, you can specify a custom value passed to the package
 manager to define the distribution release.

 .. note::

-   The release version information is currently
-   used in dnf/dnf5 and microdnf package managers only.
-It might
+   The release version information is currently used in dnf/dnf5 and microdnf
-   happen that it gets applied to the other package manager
+   package managers only.
+It may be applied to the other package manager
    backends as well.
-This will happen on demand though.
+However, this is done on-demand.

 <preferences><type>
 ~~~~~~~~~~~~~~~~~~~
 At least one type element must be configured.
 It is possible to specify multiple type elements in a preferences block.
-To set a given type description as the default image use the boolean attribute primary and set its value to true:
+To set a given type description as the default image, use the boolean attribute primary and set its value to "true":

 .. code:: xml